aisingapore/TagUI/README.md

 variable_name| = value (for text, put in quotes, use + to concat)|define variable variable_name
 // (on new line)|user comments (ignored during execution)|add user comments

-Tip - as default execution context is local, to run javascript on webpage dom (eg document.querySelector) use dom step. set dom_json variable to pass a variable for use in dom step. or dom_json = {tmp_number: phone, tmp_text: name} to pass multiple variables for use in dom step (dom_json.tmp_number and dom_json.tmp_text)
+Tip - for headless and visible Chrome, file downloads can be done using normal webpage interaction or specifying the URL as a navigation flow step. for Firefox and PhantomJS, the download and receive step can be used. as TagUI default execution context is local, to run javascript on webpage dom (eg document.querySelector) use dom step. set dom_json variable to pass a variable for use in dom step. or dom_json = {tmp_number: phone, tmp_text: name} to pass multiple variables for use in dom step (dom_json.tmp_number and dom_json.tmp_text)

 ### CONDITIONS EXAMPLES
 - Conditions can be expressed in natural language (optional brackets) or [JavaScript](https://www.w3schools.com/js/)